nwlasn/cloud_computing_coursework/README.md

 and were confirmed to be correct.

-## None of the codes has been changed since submitting, therefore there is definitely room for improvement, especially in terms of making the code more readable for others.
+## None of the codes has been changed since submitting, therefore there is room for improvement, for example in terms of the code readability